EVMavericks/boteki/README.md

 ATLAS=database
 MONGO_DB_NAME=collection
 ```
-3. Deploy the Docker container with the command `TODO`, or  this will run the bot with `python3 bot.py` and install necessary dependencies.
+3. Deploy the Docker container with the command `docker build -t boteki .` and `docker run boteki`, or  this will run the bot with `python3 bot.py` and install necessary dependencies.

 Once the bot is running you can call the following commands:
  - `!tweet` : Set up an emoji vote poll of the tweett and log it in a database